Xinjiang

 Another group of policies are the ones destined to avert the danger of Islamic fundamentalism.
 These include prohibition to wear headscarves and other religious attire in schools and government buildings, prohibition for under 18 year olds to attend prayers at the mosque, and strict control of the clergy.
 While we can accuse these policies of offending sensibilities, we might as well say that France has a similar headscarf prohibition, and that China is consistent with its clear principle of forbidding religions to engage in politics.
 An enlightened rule, in my opinion, more so in a place where there is reasonable grounds for fearing religious fundamentalism.

 Other more recent policies, decided by the maximum leader of the party in the region, Wang Lequan, are less justifiable.
-In particular the one related to having all the schools teach solely in Mandarin makes no sense and can only spark resentment among the Uyghurs.
+In particular the one related to having all the schools teach in Mandarin makes no sense and can only spark resentment among the Uyghurs.
 The logic of this decision is that all citizens need to be proficient in mandarin, but this point is not technically sound, as it has been proven that a full bilingual education from early age is compatible with proficiency in two languages.

 Grievances

-One interesting point in the conflict of July and its aftermath is that it was never made clear what exactly the protesters wanted.
-The WUC had plenty of media time, but it didn’t present a consistent program.
+One interesting point in the conflict of July and its aftermath is that it was never really made clear what exactly the protestors wanted.
+The WUC has had plenty of media time, but it didn’t present a consistent program.
 Kadeer dedicated her appearances to send out casualty figures and to deny her role in the events, relating them to the Guangdong incident.
 As a result, it is difficult to know which of the Chinese policies are most resented by Uyghurs, other than being “colonized and repressed”.
 The absence of a moderate Uyghur voice makes things very difficult to understand, another consequence of the heavy handed government of Wang Lequan.

-In any case, it looks like it is not so much a matter of one policy in particular, but a problem of attitudes between the Uyghurs and he Han.
-A problem of integration and mutual misunderstanding that is so typical of interethnic conflict in any Western country, rather than a conflict between the oppressors and the oppressed.
+In any case, it looks like it is not so much a matter of one policy in particular, but a problem of negative attitude of the Han towards the Uyghurs, which is in turn returned by the Uyghurs to the Hans.
+A problem of integration and mutual misunderstanding that is so typical of interethnic conflict in any Western country, rather than a conflict between oppressed people and oppressive government, as some have described.
 This is consistent with many of the observations of foreigners living in Xinjiang.

 Much has been written in the West about positive discrimination, and you might be familiar with the kind of problems it can create.
 There is a natural reaction of resentment in the poorest elements of the majority group at what they see as unjust favouritism towards minorities.
 But worst of all, policies such as “2 restraints, 1 leniency” lend themselves to abuse and often benefit the worst individuals in the minority, starting a vicious circle of negative selection.

-The Uyghurs react to this perceived –and often very real- discrimination by adopting the role of eternal victims and recalling the invasion of the bingtuans, or the dilution of their people, which is hardly a strong argument as: 1- A large part of the bingtuan population is not installed in Uyghur areas, 2- The Chinese have been doing bingtuan-like activities in Xinjiang long before the Uyghurs even arrived and 3- Chinese companies have all the right to establish in any areas of their country as long as they are not forcefully expropriating the original owners.
+The Uyghurs react to this perceived –and often very real- discrimination by adopting the role of eternal victims and recalling the invasion of the bingtuans, or the dilution of their people, which is hardly a strong argument as: 1- A large part of the bingtuan population is not installed in Uyghur areas, 2- The Chinese have been doing bingtuan-like activities in Xinjiang long before the Uyghurs even arrived and 3- Chinese companies or have all the right to establish in any areas of their country as long as they are not forcefully expropriating the original owners.

 Some possible solutions